KIT-IBT/RESILIENT/README.md

 ## Debug and problems
 ### Fiber calculation
-If the fiber could not be calculated, run RESILIENT again and use the "writeIntermediateData" flag and "debug" to get additional information and find the error.
-In most cases, one or two points are misplaced, so the base path has an incorrect path.
+If the fibers could not be calculated, run RESILIENT again and use the "-writeIntermediateData" flag as well as "-debug" to get additional information useful to track down the issue.
+In most cases, one or two points are misplaced, so the base paths run incorrectly.
 Find them and replace them to fix the problem.
 For this, there is an array "basePath" in the network file where the base paths are stored.
 Compare them with the following figures.

 #### Basic paths
-The basic paths that would be calculated in the process of RESILIENT.
-This can help you if you to find the possible error in the fiber orientation calculation.
+The basic paths that are calculated in the process of RESILIENT.
+This can help you if you want to find the possible error in the fiber orientation calculation.

-The basic paths in the right atrial, the left epicard and the automatic bridges:
+The basic paths in the right atrium, the left atrial epicardium and the automatic bridges:
 ![BasedPathEpicard](https://user-images.githubusercontent.com/70153727/115027351-e4d66800-9ec3-11eb-908f-52d2b552b1c1.jpg)

-The basic paths in the right atrial and the left endocard:
+The basic paths in the right atrial and the left atrial endocardium:
 ![BasedPathEndo](https://user-images.githubusercontent.com/70153727/115027335-de47f080-9ec3-11eb-81cc-8f49b358f705.jpg)

 Another problem can be that the dilated paths do not isolate a region.
-As a result, areas of the mesh may be annotated.
-In most cases you can fix the problem with replacement of the points or with the additional dilatation flag.
+As a result, adjacent areas of the mesh may be annotated.
+In most cases, you can fix this problem by replacing seed points or with the additional "-dilatation" flag.

 ### Bridge insertion
-The bridges in the tetrahedron mesh sometimes can't be inserted.
-So the user has to edit the bridge manually.
+The bridges sometimes can't be inserted in the tetrahedral mesh.
+Then, you'll have to edit the bridge manually.
 To do this, it is best to use the programs *Blender* and *Meshlab* in sequence.
-Mostly self-cutting and multiple edges are the problem, fix that.
+Mostly self-intersecting elements and multiple edges are the problem.
 When you are done, you can test it with the tool *TestTetrahedralize*.

 ## Citation
 When using this program, please cite